BrynjaGunnars/FC_GCE_mouse_Hippocampus/README.txt

-In this repository are the scripts and ROIs used for Functional Connectivity Gradient Mapping of Rodent Hippocampus, and for what purpose they were used.
+In this repository are the scripts and ROIs used for Multimodal Gradient Mapping of Rodent Hippocampus, and for what purpose they were used.

 Author of scripts (excluding congrads method): Brynja Gunnarsdóttir